Thirty people have been infected with acute hepatitis A

 Thirty people have been infected with acute hepatitis A, and nine of them have been hospitalized.
 Infections have been reported in Arizona, California, Colorado, Nevada and New Mexico, the CDC website said Friday.

-Eleven of 17 ill people interviewed reported eating Townsend Farms Organic Antioxidant Blend, a mix of frozen berries and pomegranate seeds.
+Nineteen of the 25 ill people interviewed by the CDC reported eating the Townsend Farms Organic Antioxidant Blend.

-The outbreak has been traced to a type of pomegranate seeds from Turkey that are in the Townsend Farms fruit mix, Gaar said.
-The mix contains pomegranate seeds and other produce from Argentina, Chile and the United States, according to the label.
+The outbreak has been traced to pomegranate seeds from Turkey that are in the Townsend Farms fruit mix, according to the company statement.
+The mix contains pomegranate seeds and other produce from Argentina, Chile and the United States.

 State health departments, the Food and Drug Administration and the CDC continue to investigate.
 The company was notified about the outbreak Thursday by the CDC, which sent investigators to the Townsend Farms processing plant in Fairview, Oregon, Gaar said.